 If close to half the amount of purchasing decisions depend on word-of-mouth marketing, then you better hope that people can pronounce your business domain name to share it with others.

-When you’re brainstorming business domain names, do a quick check to see if you can literally say it out loud.
+When you’re brainstorming domain names, do a quick check to see if you can literally say it out loud.
 Ask a friend or colleague to read your business domain name and say it back to you.

 If they fumble on the words, take a long time to internalize it or completely mispronounce it all together, maybe it’s better to scrap that name.